 Katie DeSalvo is a Chicago native and DePaul University alumni.
 She has choreographed extensively with St. Patrick’s High School since 2009, from Wizard of Oz to Tarzan.
 She traveled across Europe touring with the On Broadway Dancers in 2016 and danced with her ballroom student for Arthur Murray’s international competition in Barcelona in 2017.
 Currently, she performs contemporary repertoire with the non-profit Reveries in Motion and socially dances tango with the 312 Movement in Chicago.

 Josh Fletcher came to Chicago from Indiana in 2016.
 He was Director of Dance at River City Dance Connection and Artistic Director for Vision Dance Company.
-He currently is a company member with Matter Dance Company in Chicago.
-Josh choreographs routines for studios, performance groups, and high school and college dance teams all over the country.
+He danced for Dancefx Concert Dance Company in Athens, Georgia and is currently a company member and company manager for Matter Dance Company in Chicago.
+Josh choreographs routines for studios, performance groups, and high school and college dance teams all over the country and is the owner of JFDA Choreography.
 For more information visit: http://joshualeefletcher.wix.com/jfda

 NATALIE MOREIRA trained at Bossov Ballet Academy and Kirkland Academy in New York City.
 Her professional career began with Columbia Classical Ballet of Columbia, SC, and Sarasota Contemporary Dance where she spent 3 seasons dancing full time, and teaching at local studios.
 Though she is trained in Russian technique Natalie has expanded the boundaries of her teaching methods and focuses her combinations on weight shifting, moving through space, spirals, and personal expression.